The Acquisition and Leveraged Finance Review: Germany

 As the rules on equitable subordination only apply in an insolvency of a borrower, a borrower may make payments on a shareholder loan prior to its insolvency (subject to hardening periods of one year).
-Thus, in financing structures it is common for shareholders to agree with the lenders that shareholder loans are contractually subordinated and that (except for interest in certain cases) no payments will be made on the shareholder loans as long as the debt financing remains outstanding.
+Thus, in financing structures, it is common for shareholders to agree with the lenders that shareholder loans are contractually subordinated and that (except for interest in certain cases) no payments will be made on the shareholder loans as long as the external debt financing remains outstanding.

 i Choice of governing law